 Be wary of locals who come out to meet you in the souk and offer you a tour on their own.

-If you are interested in tours and excursions in Marrakech, you will also be interested in
+If you're interested in tours and excursions in Marrakech, you'll also be interested in

-The best thing about guided tours of the city, at least for me, is being able to feel like a local for a few hours and not only see the main sights, but have information to understand them and put them in context.
-If you are looking for a similar feeling, I recommend choosing a camel ride where you will have contact with the Berbers who live in villages in the desert.
-You can read my guide to Camel Rides and Tickets in Marrakech here.
+The best thing about guided tours of the city, at least for me, is being able to feel like a local for a few hours and not only see the main sights, but have the information to understand them and put them into context.
+If you are looking for a similar feeling, I recommend you to choose a camel ride where you will have contact with the Berbers who live in villages in the desert.
+Here you can read my guide about Camel Rides and Tickets in Marrakech.